ehdusjenny/NamiWebsite/md/tech/hr_tips.md

 ##FOR INTERVIEWS
 Do prepare around 3 questions to ask, about the company, about the workflow of your team, company products, etc. It shows you care, or at least made the effort to pretend you care.

 ##FOR TECH FAIRS AND OTHER NETWORKING
-Research the job/company beforehand, and show that you've researched them.
+Research the job/company thoroughly beforehand, and show that you've researched them.
+You can never know too much about the company.

 Good eye-contact and a firm handshake goes a long way.
 Make your presence known.